IUC 50th Anniversary Conference and Council Meeting

-Fostering Inclusive Internationalization; Role and Responsibilities of Science in Addressing Global Challenge
+Role and Responsibilities of Science in Addressing Global Challenges

-The crisis that we face, from climate change and migration to Covid-19 and violent conflicts, all demonstrate the need for open and inclusive scientific internationalization.
+The crisis that we face, from climate change and migration to Covid-19, all demonstrate the need for open and inclusive scientific internationalization.
 Collaboration and communication between researchers as well as between research institutes and universities is needed on a global scale.
 It is not only needed within the scientific community but also between the scientific community and other spheres of society on different levels: from governments and international NGOs to the public and private sector as a whole.
-Joint collaborative efforts are needed to fight the pandemic, to fight climate change, to solve international conflicts and as well as for finding solutions to deal with the effects and consequences of these crises.
+Joint collaborative efforts are needed to fight the pandemic, to fight climate change, as well as for finding solutions to deal with the effects and consequences of these crises.

 At the same time, we experience that internationalization is not inclusive at all.
 Economic interests or rationalities determine to a large extent who is in and who is out.
 Sometimes directly, as is demonstrated for instance by the uneven distributions of vaccines across the globe.
 Sometimes indirectly, as is visible for instance in the patterns of cooperation between universities where international alliances with the highest-ranking partner universities or with countries with the best-paying students remain dominant.
 As a consequence, countries with less high-ranked institutes and students with little financial means are excluded from internationalization.
 And yet, all countries need new generations of researchers and of academically trained professionals that are able to collaborate in an international environment; that are able to address global challenges and to make meaningful steps in realizing the Sustainable Development Goals.